AbishekSriram11/Linux-Shell-in-C/README.md

-# Nash - Linux Shell in C
+# Linux Shell in C

 ## Introduction